Steve W. Dunn - Educational Consultant

 Interested in learning more?

-"Steve's spelling program not only has WHAT to teach, but focuses on HOW to teach.
-The explicit and strategic spelling instruction instills spelling patterns and practice in students that exceeds the output and thinking of other spelling programs.
-Students are able to deeply understand spelling patterns and build a strong, lifelong foundation."
+"Steve's word work program not only has WHAT to teach, but focuses on HOW to teach.
+The explicit and strategic instruction instills vowel patterns and practice in students that exceeds the output and thinking of other word work programs.
+Students are able to deeply understand patterns and build a strong, lifelong foundation."

 4th grade teacher